AidanGoldfarb/ChatBot/README.txt

 - Rafaello Sanna (rsanna)
 - Yiyao Yu (yyu57)

+## Dependencies
+The following external dependencies are required:

+- `rust-bert`: needed for transformer based models and pipelines
+- `regex`: needed for pattern matching in Q&A model implementation
+- `levenshtein`: needed for fuzzy matching in Q&A model

 ## Usage/Implementations

 There are two separate implementations of ChatBot provided for this assignment: